sgl-project/sglang/README.md

 ```
 python -m sglang.launch_server --model-path meta-llama/Llama-2-7b-chat-hf --port 30000 --tp 2
 ```
 - Add `--dp 2` to enable data parallelism.
-It can also be used together with dp.
+It can also be used together with tp.
 Data parallelism is better for throughput if there is enough memory.
 ```
 python -m sglang.launch_server --model-path meta-llama/Llama-2-7b-chat-hf --port 30000 --dp 2 --tp 2
 ```